afd998/Glance-AVOC/PANOPTO_TIME_README.md

 4. **Monitor Status**: See active checks in the notification bell

 ### For Developers
-1. **Test Component**: Use the PanoptoTest component in development
-2. **Service Worker**: Check browser dev tools for service worker logs
+1. **Service Worker**: Check browser dev tools for service worker logs
-3. **IndexedDB**: Use browser dev tools to inspect stored checks
+2. **IndexedDB**: Use browser dev tools to inspect stored checks
-4. **Push Notifications**: Test with browser notification permissions
+3. **Push Notifications**: Test with browser notification permissions

 ## Configuration